RadinaAvramova/RadinaAvramova/README.md

 ### Hello 👋, I'm Radina

-A passionate frontend developer from Bulgaria
+- 🔭 I’m currently working on my portfolio projects for Junoior Front End jobs
+- 🌱 I’m currently learning JavaScript, HTML, CSS.
+I have a knowledge in C, SQL, Mathlab/Scilab.
+-  📫 How to reach me: ...

+-

 <!--
 **RadinaAvramova/RadinaAvramova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...